 How A Scholarship Scam Works:

-A scammer will typically reach out to a potential target via two options: phone or email.
-The scammer will claim that the student has been awarded a scholarship or is in the process of being considered for one.
-And in order for them to be “guaranteed”, they would have to pay a small fee for an “application process”.
-This fee also has different names like a “processing fee”.
+A scammer will typically reach out to a potential victim thru the phone, or by email.
+The scammer will claim that the student has been awarded a scholarship, or is in the process of being considered for one.
+And in order for them to be “guaranteed” a scholarship, they would have to pay a small fee for the “application process”.
+The “processing fee” is another term they might use to describe this fee.
 To put it bluntly, if you have to pay money to get money, chances are you are dealing with a scam.

 Aside from charging a so-called fee, a scammer will ask for your information.
 This includes your bank account information, credit card information, social security number, or any pertinent information that is associated with your identity.
 While most scholarship scammers are often those with the goal of stealing money from you, some will take it a step further and steal your identity.